rkipp/DSCI644-2022-RefactoringRanking/README.md

 pmd-core,src,main,java,net,sourceforge/pmd/util/document/DocumentOperationsApplierForNonOverlappingRegions.java

-### Example of input formatted
+### Example of a formatted input row

-Using the example developed above, the full input to model would be a csv string with the following 7 values on a single line:
+Using the example developed above, the full input to model would be a csv string with the following 8 values including the ? at the end on a single line:

-Move Class,pmd-core,src,main,java,net,sourceforge/pmd/util/document/DocumentOperationsApplierForNonOverlappingRegions.java

-### Running the model to make a prediction

-With a properly formatted input string, follow these steps to make a prediction:

-1. TODO
-2. TODO
+'Move Class',pmd-core,src,main,java,net,sourceforge/pmd/util/document/DocumentOperationsApplierForNonOverlappingRegions.java,?

 ## Assumptions